lfgberg/lfgberg.org/content/posts/sdr-pagers.md

 2. Uses sox to reformat the audio
 3. Decodes FLEX/POCSAG w/ multimon-ng

 I saved this to `pager-decode.sh` for easy access later on.
 It might take a while to get a transmission, but you should see decoded messages showing up in the terminal.
-If your antenna or reception aren't great, the messages may not decode or may have some garbled output.
+If your antenna or reception isn't great, the messages may not decode or may have some garbled output.
 I fiddled with the squelch and gain in gqrx as well to improve results.

 ## Example (Redacted) Transmission